alexykn/sp/README.md

 > **WARNING: ALPHA SOFTWARE**
 > Sapphire is experimental, under heavy development, and may be unstable.
 Use at your own risk!
+> Uninstalling a cask with brew then reinstalling it with Sapphire will have it installed with slightly different paths, your user settings etc. will not be migrated automatically.

 Sapphire is a next‑generation, Rust‑powered package manager inspired by Homebrew.
 It installs and manages: